 In 1918 the Hedricks were living in Dallas.
 His Fort Worth office was in the Fort Worth National Bank building.

 But by 1920 the Hedricks were living in west Fort Worth near the Hillcrest stop on the Arlington Heights (Camp Bowie) Boulevard streetcar line.
 Note that Hedrick’s vice president and general manager was Thomas S. Byrne.
 Thomas Sneed Byrne, an MIT graduate, would form his own construction company in 1923.
 Byrne’s company has built many prominent Metroplex buildings, including the Fort Worth Club and Montgomery Ward buildings, the Amon Carter and Kimbell museums, buildings for Leonard’s and Stripling’s department stores, and WBAP.
 His company also built Love Field in Dallas.

-Among Hedrick’s early construction projects in Fort Worth were Central High (1918, now Tech High) and the Star-Telegram (1920) and Neil P. Anderson (1921) buildings, all designed by Sanguinet and Staats.
+Among Hedrick’s early construction projects in Fort Worth were Central High (1918, now Green B. Trimble Technical High School) and the Star-Telegram (1920) and Neil P. Anderson (1921) buildings, all designed by Sanguinet and Staats.